ottozastrow/indexAnyFrontend/standlet/docs/docs/conformity assessment/Article 52 - Conformity assessment procedures.md

    <p class="norm">7.&nbsp;&nbsp;Manufacturers of class I devices, other
- than custom-made or investigational devices, shall declare the conformity of their products by issuing the EU&nbsp;declaration of conformity referred to in Article&nbsp;19 after drawing up the technical documentation set out in Annexes&nbsp;II and III.
+ than custom-made or investigational devices, shall declare the conformity of their products by issuing the EU&nbsp;declaration of conformity referred to in [[[[Article&nbsp;1](../scope and definitionsArticle 1 - Subject matter and scope.md)](../scope and definitionsArticle 1 - Subject matter and scope.md)](../scope and definitionsArticle 1 - Subject matter and scope.md)9](../making available on the market and putting  into service of devices obligations of economic operators  reprocessing ce marking free movementArticle 19 - EU declaration of conformity.md) after drawing up the technical documentation set out in Annexes&nbsp;II and III.
 If those devices are placed on the market in sterile condition, have a measuring function or are reusable surgical instruments, the manufacturer shall apply the